CJStadler/hn_sentiment/README.md

 Uses node.js, React, D3.js, and the [sentiment](https://github.com/thisandagain/sentiment) module.

 ## Ideas for comment clustering
 Use [tf-idf](https://github.com/NaturalNode/natural#tf-idf) to identify the N most "important" words within a comment thread, relative to a corpus of comments.
-Use the presence of these words in each comment as features in a clustering model.
+Use the presence (or frequency?) of these words in each comment as features in a clustering model.

 See: http://brandonrose.org/clustering